Webinars

 Participants will be able to:

-5 minutes: Introduction of speakers, USSAAC and topic
+5 minutes: Introduction of Speakers, USSAAC and topic

-10 minutes: Q & A
+5 minutes: Q & A

 American Speech-Language-Hearing Association (ASHA) CEUs in speech-language pathology and audiology are awarded by the ASHA CE Registry upon receipt of the CEU Participant Form from the ASHA Approved CE Provider, USSAAC.
 CEU Participant Forms are available online at Registration or via the QR Code displayed during the presentation.
 ASHA CEUs are provided to full registrations.
 This program is offered for .10 ASHA CEUs (Introductory Level, Professional Area).
 Participants must stay for the entire presentation and complete the questionnaire at the end of the webinar.